cyosp/rc-rsl/README.md

 	* onoff (*on* and *off* in the same time)
  * repeat command

-	How many times the command must be repeated
+	How many times the command must be repeated : a number greater than 0

 ## Examples